 Privacy comes at a bit of a premium when you go for GreenGeeks’ VPS web hosting service, compared to others.
-However, the performance and generous resources are well worth it, especially if you’re using your website to generate revenue.
+However, the performance and generous resources are well worth it, especially if you’re using your website to generate revenue (be sure to check out my guide about how much bloggers can make).
 Plus, with managed VPS hosting, you won’t have to worry about maintenance and troubleshooting problems.
 That peace of mind alone is arguably worth a higher price tag.

 GreenGeeks doesn’t offer cloud hosting-specific plans at the moment, but the hosting plans they do offer make them one of the best web hosting providers on the market today.
 You can check out all of their plans and options to see if they’re the best fit for you, right here.

 Need more hosting power to ensure your website runs smoothly enough to give your customers a great experience?
 Hostgator’s VPS hosting might just be what you’re looking for:

 With three very affordable VPS hosting plans, you can easily get the performance, functionality security and privacy of VPS hosting.
 If, however, you expect your blog to grow quickly, the somewhat limited resources may hinder your growth.